All Episodes

 People are buying signs.

-Some guy the other day I went into this to the to pick up some signs they were supposed to hold for me and gave them away.
+Some guy, the other day I went into this, to pick up some signs they were supposed to hold for me and gave them away.

-He was signing over for five dollars, and he came into the office and he had and the guy said, Well, I'll buy ten of them and see how they go.
+He was selling them for $5, and he came into the office, and the guy said, well, I'll buy 10 of them and see how they go.

 And I said, I'll buy four right now.

-And he looked back at the at the guy and he goes, you know what, we may need more.
+And he looked back at the guy and he goes, you know what?

 Okay, okay.